Hanjin says U.S.-bound ship is being held 'hostage'

 "I will do whatever I can to stop you," said Sherwood.

-(Reporting by Tom Hals in Wilmington, Delaware, editing by Peter Henderson and Bernard Orr)
+(Reporting by Tom Hals in Wilmington, Delaware; Addtiional reporting by TOny Munroe in Seoul, editing by Peter Henderson, Bernard Orr and Lincoln Feast)